Information To Every One (i2e1)

-i2e1 (Information To Every One) is one of the largest Wi-Fi management companies based in India with 8-10% market share of the Wi-Fi industry.
+i2e1 (Information To Every One) is a Wi-Fi management company based in India.
 The company was incubated by Indian Institute of Technology Delhi.
 The Board of Directors of the company include Satyam Darmora, Siddharth Nautiyal, and Brijesh Damodaran.

 The company's core offerings are: Wi-Fi management solutions, Wi-Fi based retail analytics, and proximity marketing for offline merchants.

 Background

-In 2017, the company had approximately 10,000 Wi-Fi hot-spots in 52 cities across India. i2e1 is a dominant player in providing Analytics for offline businesses.

-Along with providing Analytics Solution to Offline Retail Industry, the company has positioned itself as a low-cost internet model for Indian masses. i2e1 was a part of Telecom Regulatory Authority of India initiative of Public Open Wi-Fi Pilot Project from December 2017 – Mar 2018.
+In 2017, the company had approximately 10,000 Wi-Fi hot-spots in 52 cities across India.Along with providing Analytics Solution to Offline Retail Industry, the company has positioned itself as a low-cost internet model for Indian masses. i2e1 was a part of Telecom Regulatory Authority of India initiative of Public Open Wi-Fi Pilot Project from December 2017 – Mar 2018.
 During the Pilot, the company installed Fully-Sponsored Wi-Fi access at 157 locations and demonstrated a low cost and inter-operable Wi-Fi model.
 This model is expected to catalyze Public Wi-Fi ecosystem in India and the Government expects 100,000 hot-spots within 3 months of launch.